Saurbæjarkirkja is one of only 6 turf churches left in Iceland and the largest one of the original turf churches.

 Saurbæjarkirkja church

 Saurbæjarkirkja is made of turf, rock, and wood.
 The walls are very thick and the roof is covered with turf.
-But as you enter the church you think you are in a timber church.
-Very well made!
+But as you enter the church you think you are in a timber church as it is all paneled on the inside.

-All the Icelandic churches used to be turf churches until the mid 19th century when wood took over as the building material, and later cement churches were built.
+All the Icelandic churches used to be turf churches until the mid-19th century when wood became the preferred building material, and later cement churches were built.

 Inside Saurbæjarkirkja church